bwpikaard/bwpikaard/README.md

 ### Hi there 👋

-My name is Bryan, and I am a self-taught Back-end Developer and Web Developer currently studying Computer Science.
+My name is Bryan, and I am a self-taught Back-end Developer and Web Developer currently studying Computer Science at Roanoke College.

 I frequently work with Node.js, website development, back-end development (using PHP, Slim, Twig, and MySQL), React / React Native, and C++.

-You can reach me by email ([bwpikaard](mailto:bryan@pikaard.com)) or Discord (HyperCoder#2975).
+You can reach me by email ([bryan@pikaard.com](mailto:bryan@pikaard.com)) or Discord (HyperCoder#2975).

 <table>
   <tr>